JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 This code have at least 2 benefits

-Firstly, We can get 3 times more data - Before almost 8000 images to 24000 images
+Firstly, I can get 3 times more data - Before almost 8000 images to 24000 images

 Large amount of data have benefits not to be overfitted

-Secondly, By adding images leaning toward left, right we can train car returning to center
+Secondly, By adding images leaning toward left, right I can train car returning to center

 `steering angle = correction_factor ± steering angle`